Sumit0ubey/Sumit0ubey/README.md

 - 💞️ I’m looking to collaborate on Data Science
 - 📫 Reach me on "sumit.dubey20317@gmail.com"
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Data is more important than money 💰
+- ⚡ Fun fact: Data is Everywhere

 <!---
 Sumit0ubey/Sumit0ubey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.